Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: Convex Geometries

 \subsection{Algorithm}

-\krok#1#2{#1 & #2 \\} \io#1#2{{$\ $}\\ \\} \afont#1{{\bf #1}} Theorem \ref{BigCGThm} leads us to the procedure of finding all complements of maximal sublattices of a convex geometry $\calG =\left< X, \calG \right>$ with $cdim=2$ generated by chains $C_1$ and $C_2$.
+\krok#1#2{#1 & #2 \\} \io#1#2{{ }\\ \\} \afont#1{{\bf #1}} Theorem \ref{BigCGThm} leads us to the procedure of finding all complements of maximal sublattices of a convex geometry with generated by chains and .
 For simplicity, we exploit the chain representation assuming that the first chain is always of the form:

-Then, the input to the algorithm is only number $n$ of elements and some permutation mapping $\phi$ such that the second chain is of the form:
+Then, the input to the algorithm is only number of elements and some permutation mapping such that the second chain is of the form:

-\begin{exam} For the CG presented on Figure \ref{fig:CompsOfCG2}, using the procedure decribed in Algorithm \ref{alg:complements}, we can find all complements of maximal sublattices, and, obviously, at the same moment all maximal sublattices.
+\begin{exam} For the CG presented on Figure \ref{fig:CompsOfCG2}, using the procedure described in Algorithm \ref{alg:complements}, we can find all complements of maximal sublattices, and, obviously, at the same time all maximal sublattices.
 In Table \ref{T:Example} the values for loops conditional statements are collected.

-We obtain as complements: $\{(2)=C_1(2)\}$, $\{(4)=C_1(4)\}$, $[(5),C_1(5)]$, $[(5),C_2(5)]$, $[(6),C_1(6)]$, $[(8),C_1(8)]\cup[(8),C_2(8)]$, $[(9),C_1(9)]$, $[(9),C_2(9)]$, $\{(10)=C_2(10)\}$.
+We obtain as complements: , , , , , , , , .
 The singletons are just doubly irreducible elements.

 \end{exam}